Flourless Cookies

 I make these chocolate flourless cookies with just 5 ingredients, and not one of them is flour, nut flour or butter.
 Fudgy, rich and ready in under 20 minutes with no chilling required.

-I created this recipe because I wanted a chocolate cookie that works for everyone at my table.
-No almond flour, no coconut flour, no butter, no oats.
+I created this recipe because I wanted a chocolate cookie that works for everyone at my table, and I mean everyone.
+No almond flour, no coconut flour, no butter, no peanut butter, no oats.
 Just eggs, cocoa powder, sweetener, vanilla and chocolate chips.
-Five ingredients, and the result is a fudgy cookie with deep chocolate flavor that holds together without any flour at all.
+Five ingredients, and the result is a fudgy, flourless cookie with deep chocolate flavor that holds together without any flour or nut butter at all.
 The dough is thick and sticky, almost like brownie batter, and comes together in about 5 minutes.

 Most recipes like this rely on peanut butter as the binder.
 I went a completely different direction.
-The eggs do all the structural work, which means these are naturally nut free, dairy free and gluten free without any workarounds.
-If you bake for someone with food sensitivities, this is the recipe I’d hand over.
-I keep a running list of dairy free keto desserts and nut free keto treats if you need more ideas.
+The eggs do all the structural work here, which means these are naturally nut free, dairy free and gluten free without any substitution tricks.
+If you bake for someone with food sensitivities, this is the recipe I’d hand over first.
+I tested egg whites only (3-4 whites instead of whole eggs) and the texture shifts lighter, almost meringue-like, but it still holds.
+For a richer flourless chocolate treat, my low calorie brownies hit a similar note.

-What I love about this recipe is how fast it comes together.
+What I love is how fast these come together.
 No chilling, no waiting for dough to firm up, no complicated technique.
 I whisk the dry ingredients, beat the eggs for one minute, fold everything together, then scoop and bake.
-From start to first bite is about 25 minutes.
-My almond flour chocolate chip cookies are great when I have the time, but for a fast chocolate fix with fewer steps, I make these.
+From bowl to first bite is about 25 minutes.
+My almond flour cookies are great when I have the time, but for a fast sugar free chocolate fix with fewer steps, I make these.

-The texture surprised me the first time I pulled these out of the oven.
-They looked underdone and almost wet on top at the 10 minute mark.
+The texture surprised me the first time I pulled them out of the oven.
+They looked underdone and almost wet on top at the 10 minute mark, with this shiny, crackled surface that made me think something went wrong.
 I nearly left them in longer, but I’m glad I didn’t.
 They firm up completely as they cool into this dense, fudgy center with edges that get just slightly crisp.
 Think of a cross between a cookie and a brownie, leaning brownie.
-If you love that fudgy style, my flourless keto brownies hit the same note.
+If you’re craving that same rich chocolate intensity in a different form, my keto fudge scratches the same itch.

 a blue bag of Cacao Bliss sits behind chocolate cookies on a counter with a glass of milk in the background